sam9s/windsurf-racen/tests/queries/grest_holy_grail_comprehensive_51.md

 **Status:** ok

-**Latency (cold/hot):** 5091.1 ms / 7509.7 ms
+**Latency (cold/hot):** 9636.8 ms / 5229.9 ms

 **Answer:**

 ```
 The iPhone 14 is available as a refurbished model.
-Here are its key specifications:
+Here are some key specifications:

 - **Storage Options**: 128 GB, 256 GB, 512 GB
 - **Condition**: Refurbished